particle-iot/docs/src/content/reference/firmware.md

 **Downgrading from @FW_VER@ to current default firmware**

-Current default system firmware would be the latest non-rc.x firmware version.
+Current default Device OS would be the latest non-rc.x firmware version.
 E.g. if the current list of default releases was 0.5.3, 0.6.0, **0.6.1** (would be the latest).

 ##### @FW_VER@0.5.1if
-**Caution:** After upgrading to 0.5.1, DO NOT downgrade system firmware via OTA remotely!
+**Caution:** After upgrading to 0.5.1, DO NOT downgrade Device OS via OTA remotely!
 This will cause Wi-Fi credentials to be erased on the Photon and P1.
 This does not affect the Core or Electron.
 Feel free to downgrade locally with the understanding that you will have to re-enter Wi-Fi credentials.
 Also note that 0.5.1 fixes several important bugs, so there should be no reason you'd normally want to downgrade.
 ##### @FW_VER@0.5.1endif

 ##### @FW_VER@0.5.2if